minddocdev/env-variables-action/README.md

-# Deploy Action
+# Env Variables Action

-Install the dependencies
+Export env variables for Github actions from a JSON or YAML string.

 ```bash
 yarn install